No blowout is bigger than your wedding day. So when the opportunity presents itself, many of us want to go all out on the day we’ll never forget.

 You have to walk a fine line on this suggestion to avoid a tacky breach of etiquette.

 Within your circle of family or friends, you likely have some talented people.
 Folks who can bake like no one’s business, wannabe DJs who could most definitely handle the dance music, and photographers with an amazing eye.
-Rather than a blender or china place setting, a better gift might be a little help with the wedding, no?

 The problem is that asking for gifts is always a no-no. Instead, you could wait for these people to ask what you want and then suggest a gift of their talent.
 Another option might be to ask their professional fee and see if they volunteer a discount or gift of their service.